-During my stay at Oliver Pyatt, I desperately wanted to go home.
-But looking back, I wanted out for the wrong reasons.
+Looking back, I wanted out for the wrong reasons.
 I wanted out so I could relapse.
 I thought I was manipulating my parents and my treatment team, but I was really manipulating myself.
 We negotiated, though, and found a solution.
 Below is an entry dictating that solution, along with my feelings about it.

 December 12, 2016, 8:04 pm: